stratoscode87/books-api/README.md

 ## Tests

-To run the tests executing the command
+You can run the tests executing

 ```bash
 docker compose exec app php artisan test